dotnet/dotNext/docs/features/cluster/index.md

 Task MethodName(ISubscriber sender, InputMessage input, object? context, CancellationToken token);
 ```

-`InputMessage` is DTO model for the message. _sender_ parameter allows to obtained information about message sender. _context_ parameter supplies extra information about underlying transport for the message.
+`InputMessage` is DTO model for the message. _sender_ parameter allows obtaining information about message sender. _context_ parameter supplies extra information about underlying transport for the message.

-The following example demonstrates declaration of typed message listener:
+The following example demonstrates the declaration of typed message listener:
 ```csharp
 using DotNext.Net.Cluster.Messaging;
 using System.Threading;